 Royal tern

-Royal tern are named appropriately wearing a black crown on their heads.
+Royal terns belong to the family of terns and are named appropriately wearing a black crown on their heads.

 Where is the Royal tern found?